 The Denver and South Park road is a narrow-gauge railway, extending from Denver to Leadville, carried directly through the abrupt passes of the Rocky Mountains, and attaining an elevation of about 11,000 feet above the sea.
 This enterprise had its inception in the excitement resulting from the rich mineral deposits discovered at and near Leadville.
 The railroad was projected by John Evans, formerly governor of Colorado, and the details of its early construction and of its cost will be found in the evidence of Wheeler (volume 4, pages 1732 and 1779) and Evans (volume 4, page 1849).
 In the month of November, 1880, Mr. Gould agreed to buy out Governor Evans's interest.
 The terms of this purchase are stated in the evidence of Governor Evans (volume 4, pages 1853, 1854).
 Mr. Gould, at the same time took an assignment of the contract of the Denver and South Park Railroad Construction Company for completing and extending the railroad.
-(See evidence of Mink, volume 2, pages 903, 904.)
+(See evidence of Mink,

 All Mr. Gould's interest in the Denver, South Park and Pacific Railway Company was assigned by him, in the January following, to the Union Pacific Railway Company.
 The details of this transaction will be presently noticed.
-The Union Pacific Railway Company continued the extension of the pad, under its construction department, receiving tension of the from the Doubler a coordinate coordinate purchase and construence 902 to 906).
-The total mpany is as follows:
+The Union Pacific Railway Company continued the extension of this railroad, under its construction department, receiving from the Denver, South Park and Pacific Company an issue of bonds under a consolidated mortgage (which was subject to the first mortgage of \$1,800,00, as to the first 150 miles of the road), and also stock of the company, which was entered at cost price, so as to balance the actual construction account.

-pad, under its construction done

-th Park and Pacific Compomortgage (which

-first 150 miles o

-entered at cost p